Strongleong/logcie/README.md

   - logcie_filter_message_contains("text")
       Allows logs whosse messages contains the given substring

-  - logcie_filter_custom(fn)
-      Allows logs based on user-provied predicate function.
-This exists to make it easier if you don't need custom data in your filter

 Combining filters:

   - logcie_filter_and(a, b) - Allows logs only if BOTH filters pass